About Orange County Bariatric Surgeon Dr. Oliak

 Dr. Oliak is a sought out weight loss surgery expert.
 He is a bariatric surgery consultant and bariatric surgery expert witness for bariatric surgery malpractice matters.
 He has appeared on national television shows, including The View and The Tyra Banks Show, and on local news stations, including KCAL and CBS.

-Background – Orange County Bariatric Surgeon Dr. Oliak
+Background – Orange County Weight Loss Surgeon Dr. Oliak

 Dr. Oliak attended college at prestigious Northwestern University in Chicago, where he obtained his Bachelor of Science degree in chemical engineering.
 After an engineering internship at Procter and Gamble, he changed course and decided instead to pursue his lifelong dream of becoming a doctor by attending top-ranked Washington University School of Medicine in St. Louis.